cognitedata/power-ops-sdk/CONTRIBUTING.md

 **Note** There is currently no support for only dropping a single container, you will have to drop every container in the data model(s) and recreate them.

-To authenticate with the `cognite-toolkit` you will have to use a `.env` file which should look like this:
+To authenticate with the `cognite-toolkit` you will have to use a `.env` file in the power-ops-sdk root directory, which should look like this:
 ```dotenv
 CDF_CLUSTER=bluefield
 CDF_URL=https://bluefield.cognitedata.com